sumeetmathpati/cs-gate/_dl/combinational-logic/encoder.md

 ---
 title:  "Encoders"
-description: "Multiplexers tutorial"
+description: "Encoders"
 child_of: Combinational Logic
-nav_order: 9
+nav_order: 10
 mathjax: true
 ---

-- A demultiplexer (or demux) is a device that takes a single input line and routes it to one of the several output lines.
+- An encoder is a combinational circuit that encode binary information from *2^n* input lines and encode it to *n* output lines.
-- It's like reversed mux.
-- A demux have n select lines and 2^n output lines.
+- For simple encoders, its assumed that only one input line is active at a time.